DhyeyR-007/Reinforcement-Learning-RL-vs-GPT-LLM-at-Chess-/README.md

 - Customization of the GUI appearance can be done in `chess_gui.py`

 ## FYI
-This is just an environment i built to test various other RL and LLM models over the time.
+This is just an environment I built to test various other RL and LLM models over the time.
 Feel free to contribute by submitting a Pull request.